 Affiliation: University of British Columbia

 Hector Williams is Professor Emeritus of Greek Art and Archaeology at the University of British Columbia in Vancouver, and directs UBC’s archaeological projects at Stymphalos and Mytilene (Lesbos) in Greece; he has also worked at UBC’s excavations at Anemurium in Turkey and with the University of Pennyslvania’s Gordion Project and the University of Chicago’s excavations at Kenchreai, eastern port of Corinth.
 Professor Williams is also a maritime archaeologist and Past President and Trustee of the Vancouver Maritime Museum.
 He has served as President of AIA Canada for four years, as Trustee of the AIA for seven years and on many AIA committees.
 He has been lecturing to local AIA societies since 1974 and has lectured AIA tours to the Mediterranean and Black Sea.
 His particular areas of interest are Greek cities, Greek sanctuaries, the Roman period in the eastern Mediterranean, maritime archaeology, and ancient lamps.
-Professor Williams was the AIA’s Bass Lecturer for 2019/2020.

 See Hector Williams's work in the American Journal of Archaeology.